expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 #### Returns

-Returns a Promise that resolves to an object with the following fields:

-- **uri (_string_)** -- A `content://` URI pointing to the file.
-This is the same as the `fileUri` input parameter but in different format.
+Returns a Promise that resolves to a _string_ containing a `content://` URI pointing to the file.
+The URI is the same as the `fileUri` input parameter but in a different format.

 ### `FileSystem.getFreeDiskStorageAsync()`